FlyingTasters2017/FlyingTasters/README.md

 # LICENSE

-Licensed under the NU GENERAL PUBLIC LICENSE, Version 3; you may not use this file except in compliance with the License.
+Licensed under the GNU GENERAL PUBLIC LICENSE, Version 3; you may not use this file except in compliance with the License.
 You may obtain a copy of the License [here](https://www.gnu.org/licenses/licenses.html).